Get

 Yes, there are concerns with cats eating bacon.
 In fact, the same concerns exist regarding humans eating bacon.

 Bacon is very high in salt.
-According to the U.S. Department of Agriculture, one slice contains a whopping 115 mg of sodium.
+According to the U.S. Department of Agriculture, one slice contains a whopping 115 milligrams of sodium.
+1

-Too much sodium in a cat’s diet can cause a host of unfortunate symptoms for your kitty like:
+Too much sodium in a cat’s diet can cause a host of unfortunate signs for your kitty, including:

 • Excessive thirst